SaaS growth marketing is a lot more complex than you’d think.

 - 9 Metrics to Help You Make Wise Decisions About Your Startup

 Monthly subscription, yearly subscription, no subscription, freemium?
 These are just some of the questions a brand needs to ask before setting up a business model.
-You can use a business model canvas to start mapping your own.

 Or perhaps, you’ve already come up with a model but it’s not hitting the growth strides you had planned and are looking for a change.